 |---|---|---|

-| Instant Checkmate | Aggregates address history and relative associations across Philadelphia neighborhoods — useful for establishing a ZIP or neighborhood anchor before pulling UJS or city court records | Initial narrowing before entering Philadelphia's court systems |
+| Instant Checkmate | Aggregates address history and relative associations across Philadelphia neighborhoods — useful for establishing a ZIP or neighborhood anchor before pulling UJS or city court records | Initial neighborhood anchoring before entering Philadelphia's court systems |

 | TruthFinder | Address timeline data across Philadelphia and surrounding suburban counties | Identifying whether a search should extend to Montgomery, Bucks, or Delaware County for someone who has moved from Philadelphia |

-These services are not consumer reporting agencies.
-Do not use them for employment, tenant screening, insurance, or any FCRA-regulated purpose.
+Important: These services are not FCRA-compliant consumer reporting agencies.
+Do not use them for employment screening, tenant decisions, insurance underwriting, or any other purpose regulated by the Fair Credit Reporting Act.

 How do I get full case documents from Philadelphia court records?